NicholasTanJH/QuizRUs/ARCHITECTURE.md

 #### UserPersistenceStub
 A mock implementation for testing `User` operations.

+#### UserPersistenceHSQLDB
+A class that implements `UserPersistence` and handles SQL-based database operations for the `User` entity using HSQLDB.

 ### QuizPersistence
 Manages quiz-related storage.

 #### QuizPersistenceStub
 A mock implementation for testing `Quiz` operations.

+#### QuizPersistenceHSQLDB
+A class that implements `QuizPersistence` and handles SQL-based database operations for the `Quiz` entity using HSQLDB.

 ### QuestionPersistence
 Manages question-related storage.